rbleattler/mdop-docs/mdop/mbam-v25/high-level-architecture-of-mbam-25-with-configuration-manager-integration-topology.md

 The **monitoring web services** are used by the MBAM Client and the websites to communicate to the database.

+> [!IMPORTANT]
-**Important**<br>The Monitoring Web Service is no longer available in Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 SP1 since the MBAM websites communicate directly with the Recovery Database.
+> The Monitoring Web Service is no longer available in Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 SP1 since the MBAM websites communicate directly with the Recovery Database.

 ### Management workstation